This tea works as an expectorant and soothes coughs and bronchial challenges.

 Cough Ease - Caffeine free

-- Ingredients: Orange Peel Granules, Marshmallow Root, Horehound, Lemon Peel Granules, Coriander Seed, Coltsfoot, Burdock Root, Dong Quai Root, Pleurisy Root, Elecampane Root, Osha, Lemon Balm Leaf, Wild Cherry Bark, and Juniper Berry.
+Ingredients: Orange Peel Granules, Marshmallow Root, Horehound, Lemon Peel Granules, Coriander Seed, Coltsfoot, Burdock Root, Dong Quai Root, Pleurisy Root, Elecampane Root, Osha, Lemon Balm Leaf, Wild Cherry Bark, and Juniper Berry (ground).
 HERBAL DECOCTION: Place 1 ¼ cup of water in pan with 1 ½ tsp. roots, heat slowly and simmer covered for 10-15 minutes.
 The longer you simmer the herbs, the stronger the tea will be.
 Strain into a cup and serve.